-When to use resistance bands, rollers or get a massage...
+When to use resistance bands, rollers or go and get a massage...
 Let's talk about it.

 Image by Serge Bloch Instagram handle: @serge.bloch

 It's hard deciding which kind of therapist to see when your body needs attention, it's bad enough you have search high and low for a clinic, then you spend a further 30 minutes on the phone to reception to discuss whether you need to see an osteopath, a physiotherapist or a massage therapist.
 But then, after your treatment (which you may or may not have enjoyed) you could be walking away with a page full of exercises and stretches to practise and find yourself at the counter paying for a tennis ball and a resistance band on top of a very expensive treatment as well as being told to come back next week.
 Do we need all of these tools?
 Can we do it all ourselves?
 What's wrong with just stretching?
 How many sessions is enough?

 The body is incredible, it changes, adapts and functions to serves us as best it can, it keeps us safe, it supports us and it regenerates.
 It is working non-stop just to keep us alive and we have a tendency to ask a lot from it... without much appreciation or thanks for what it can do.

 I tell my clients that rehabilitation of the body is just as important as conditioning of the body.
 The problem is, our bodies are outstanding at performing some incredible things, without asking for a stretch, a foam roll or even a shower afterwards so it can be confusing to give ourselves treatment when we are not in pain.
 However, our body's are not invincible and it is only a matter of time before it demands help in its recovery before eventually breaking down.
 Much like a car, it's not going to ask for an oil refill after every drive but after a while it will give you a warning light.
 Should you ignore that light, you can expect a broken car and a hefty bill.

 Thing is though... you an replace a car.